ao561/camhack2025/README.md

 Shatter is a unique visual art project that deconstructs images, videos, and real-time streams into an animated mosaic of native macOS windows.
 Inspired by creative media like Animator vs Animation, Shatter is an unconventional rendering software that uses individual, overlapping windows on a user's desktop to form an image.

-The result is a dynamic, "shattered" effect created by colored rectangular blocks, each rendered as a separate, movable macOS window.
+The result is a dynamic, "shattered" effect created by coloured rectangular blocks, each rendered as a separate, movable macOS window.

 ## 🌟 Key Features

--   **Native Window Rendering**: Utilizes a compiled macOS binary (`WindowCreator` based on the Cocoa framework) to render blocks as actual, movable windows, providing the project's signature effect.
+-   **Native Window Rendering**: Utilises a compiled macOS binary (`WindowCreator` based on the Cocoa framework) to render blocks as actual, movable windows, providing the project's signature effect.
 -   **Multiple Input Sources**: Supports static images, videos, real-time screen captures, and live webcam feeds.
--   **Optimized Decomposition**: Features a variance-based quadtree algorithm combined with a probabilistic sampler for efficient image deconstruction.
+-   **Optimised Decomposition**: Features a frame differencing algorithm combined with a probabilistic sampler that dynamically focuses on regions of high deviation for efficient image deconstruction, resulting in seamless transitions.
--   **Performance Optimization**: Employs Frame Differencing to only update regions that change between frames, dramatically improving video and real-time stream performance.
+-   **Performance Optimisation**: Employs Frame Differencing to only update regions that change between frames, dramatically improving video and real-time stream performance.
 -   **Web-Based Control Panel**: An intuitive HTML/Flask frontend for managing input sources, configuring settings, and starting/stopping the display.
 -   **Aspect Ratio Preservation**: Automatically calculates and maintains the correct aspect ratio for uploaded images and videos.